 Certain Funds may invest in a fund whose securities are listed for trading on an exchange (an "exchange-traded fund" or "ETF"), which have their own fees and expenses in addition to those paid by the Fund.
 However, a Fund will not invest in securities of any ETF if the Fund would be required to pay any management or incentive fees in respect of the investment that a reasonable person would believe duplicate a fee payable by the ETF for the same service.
-In addition, a Fund will not invest in respect of the investment in fees are payable by the Fund in respect of the investment in the ETF that a reasonable person would believe duplicate a fee payable by an investor in the Fund.
+In addition, a Fund will not invest in any ETF if any sales or redemption fees are payable by the Fund in respect of the investment in the ETF that a reasonable person would believe duplicate a fee payable by an investor in the Fund.

+IRC Remuneration:

-- IRC Remuneration: Fees and expenses payable in connection with the IRC include compensation paid to members of the committee in the form of a US\$20,000 annual retainer paid to each member (US\$25,000 for the Chair), insurance coverage for members, reimbursement of reasonable expenses and travel time and costs of outside advisers retained by the committee (if any).
-These fees and expenses are allocated among the Funds in a manner that the Manager believes is fair and reasonable to the Funds. - Fund of FundWhere a Fund invests in units of Underlying Funds, the Top Fund does not payManagementmanagement fees to the Manager in connection with the investment in UnderlyingFees andFunds (i.e., Unitholders do not pay for the same service twice). - Operating Expenses: In addition to the fees and expenses payable by a Top Fund, there are fees and expenses payable by the Underlying Funds.
+Fees and expenses payable in connection with the IRC include compensation paid to members of the committee in the form of a US\$20,000 annual retainer paid to each member (US\$25,000 for the Chair), insurance coverage for members, reimbursement of reasonable expenses and travel time and costs of outside advisers retained by the committee (if any).
+These fees and expenses are allocated among the Funds in a manner that the Manager believes is fair and reasonable to the Funds.

+Fund of Fund Management Fees and Where a Fund invests in units of Underlying Funds, the Top Fund does not pay management fees to the Manager in connection with the investment in Underlying Funds (i.e., Unitholders do not pay for the same service twice).

+Operating Expenses:

+In addition to the fees and expenses payable by a Top Fund, there are fees and expenses payable by the Underlying Funds.
 Since the Manager manages both the Top Fund and the Underlying Funds, no sales or redemption fees are paid by the Top Funds (including Asset Allocation Funds) when they purchase or redeem units of the Underlying Funds.